DuraFiber Planning to Close Factories, Lay off Workers

 To that end, the company is now seeking potential buyers for the three plants, which no longer fit into the company’s strategic vision.
 However, if no party comes forward to buy these plants by September, DuraFiber will close them down.
 In the process, hundreds of workers will face layoffs.

-In addition, the small economies of the towns where DuraFiber was employing a significant number of locals may also suffer.
+The small economies of the towns where DuraFiber was employing a significant number of locals may also suffer.
 More than 200 jobs are at stake in Winnsboro alone.

 “[T]he loss of this plant is going to be very difficult for the town and for the citizens and for the community,” said the mayor of Winnsboro, Roger Gaddy.
 He also pointed out that the Town of Winnsboro sells natural gas to DuraFiber, so the town will lose that revenue if the factory closes.